Trading With 4 Currencies

 These currencies dominate due to their issuing countries' economic strengths, political influence, financial systems, and active promotion on the global stage.
 The US Dollar and Euro are global currencies due to large, stable economies, while the Pound benefits from historical and financial sector strengths.
 The Yuan is a rising currency driven by China's economic growth and strategic policies, and the Cedi is regionally significant due to Ghana’s economic stability and role in West Africa.

-Here is a more comprehensive list of worldwide currencies and their symbols, including the ISO codes used for currency identification:
+Here is the old list, more comprehensive list of worldwide currencies and their symbols, including the ISO codes used for currency identification:

 Africa